Mario Frick (footballer): Italy

 He signed ahead of the 2000–01 Serie C season for A.C.
 Arezzo, becoming the first ever Liechtensteiner to play professionally in Italy.
-Frick scored both goals on his debut in a 2–1 win against Lucchese.
+On his debut, Frick scored both goals in a 2–1 win against Lucchese.
 With Arezzo, he scored an impressive 18 goals in 23 matches and became the highest scoring foreigner in the division at the time.
 Frick's good form helped Arezzo reach the Serie B promotion play-offs but they lost to Livorno 5–1 on aggregate in the semi-finals.

 After his debut season with Arezzo, Frick signed a contract with Serie A club Hellas Verona.
 His first Serie A goal for Hellas came in a 2–2 draw against Parma on 28 October 2001.

 Manager Alberto Malesani employed a 3–4–3 attacking formation with Frick being one of the three forwards.
 He would play alongside other promising youth including Alberto Gilardino, Adrian Mutu, Mauro Camoranesi, Sebastien Frey, Martin Laursen, Massimo Oddo, and Marco Cassetti, all of whom would both go on to have successful careers.